RealVidy/botc-translations/README.md

 # BotcTranslations

+TL;DR: If you want to find translated scripts to play on [clocktower.online](https://clocktower.online/) or [Nara](https://nara.fly.dev/), they are in [assets/scripts](assets/scripts).
+Use them as custom scripts there.

 This repo contains scripts to generate JSON files for use on [clocktower.online](https://clocktower.online/) or [Nara](https://nara.fly.dev/) as well as CSV files for the google sheet in which we keep translations for abilities, names, and various reminders.

-You can find already generated JSON files in [assets/json](assets/json) and the google sheet is [here](https://docs.google.com/spreadsheets/d/183HMp4ZgslxA4NtFVTXhY3xAbg7FIXZdmVnh9-4A_14/edit#gid=923580658).
+You can find already generated script JSON files in [assets/scripts](assets/scripts) and the google sheet is [here](https://docs.google.com/spreadsheets/d/183HMp4ZgslxA4NtFVTXhY3xAbg7FIXZdmVnh9-4A_14/edit#gid=923580658).

 The language we use is Elixir (see how to [install](https://elixir-lang.org/install.html#macos) it).